You’re building your email list, right?

 printfriendly make any web page print friendly tool.

-The tool will quickly generate a minimalistic version of your post, optimized for printing.
+The tool generates a minimal, print-optimized version of your post.

-If anything shows up weird, you can hover over it and delete it (“click to delete”):
+If anything looks off, hover and delete it (“click to delete”):

 printfriendly example.